accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

     * Load balancer can merge with __Firewall__.
 Being the critical path of all traffic flows, it unpackets application messages to filter malicious contents.
 Similarly, load balancer can be extended to protect from __DDOS attacks__.

     * __URL dispatching__.
 Load balancer can merge with API gateway.
 It understands web application URLs and dispatch them to the desired pools of servers.
-Each URL pattern can map to a different micro-service, where load balancer works as the service router.
+Each URL pattern can map to a different microservice, where load balancer works as the service router.

     * Load balancer can merge with __Circuit breaker__.
 It tracks realtime API or user traffic usage, performs throttling, and degrades the service if it overloads the cluster, to prevent cascaded failures.